Sure-fire ways to stress-free conveyancing

 Most people underestimate the amount of work required and how long it’ll take.
 Certain transactions – such as those involving leasehold properties – can take longer, whilst a delay to searches, problems in the chain or even one party going on holiday can add days or even weeks to the process.

-“How long will this take?” – it’s a commonly-asked question.
+“How long will this take?” is a commonly-asked question.
 But be patient and rest assured that your solicitor is working to get you into your new home as quickly as possible.

 We understand that the process is frustrating, especially when new information or potential problems come to light.
 The important thing is to stay calm and remember that hiccups are normal.